DallanQ/7_wonders_duel/QA.md

 page 2

 **Progress Tokens**
-The progress tokens represent effects which you can obtain by collecting iden- tical pairs of scientific symbols.
+The progress tokens represent effects which you can obtain by collecting identical pairs of scientific symbols.

 ----
 page 5